gmcapra/Python-Data-Visualization/README.md

 # Python-Data-Visualization
-Repository to house practice scripts and projects that utilize the Pandas, Numpy, Seaborn, Matplotlib, Plotly, or other data visualization libraries to create, manipulate, and analyze dataframes with Python.
+Repository for practice scripts and projects that utilize the Pandas, Numpy, Seaborn, Matplotlib, Plotly, or other data visualization libraries to create, manipulate, and analyze dataframes with Python.
 Scripts can be run directly from the terminal or command line, provided the correct packages are already installed.

 These files are intended to be used as reference material for creating new data visualizations.